deemadden/scavhn-server/README.md

 ### Stopping the Server
 Stopping the server is a two step process.
 You need to kill the REST server, then kill mongo.

-To stop the REST server, Enter Ctrl + C in the Terminal window running the start_scavhn.sh script.
+To stop the REST server, Enter Ctrl + C in the Terminal window you ran the start_scavhn.sh script from.
 Terminal will return you to a prompt.

 Once stopped, kill mongo by running the stop_mongo.sh script from the bin folder.
 You can do this by